To argue is to know

 Debating has been recognized as powerful pedagogy since Plato was engaging his students in arguments at the Academy over 2000 years ago.
 Beyond developing essential critical thinking and communication skills, arguing about course content engages students, enlivens classrooms and results in deep comprehension of subject matter.

 Debate-centered instruction, or DCI, is a pedagogy appropriate for any classroom.
-Quite literally, any controversial topic in any subject can be fashioned into a debate to replace essays, presentations or projects.
-DCI is appropriate for any classroom, inclucing both traditional subjects like English Language Arts and Social Studies as well as
+Quite literally, any controversial topic in any discipline can be fashioned into a debate to replace essays, presentations or projects.
+DCI can be applied in traditional disciplines like the Humanities and Social Sciences as well as in Mathematics and the Natural Sciences.
+Argutopia makes it easy.

 We recommend the resources below to learn more about DCI.